Holiday

 1. Donate Thoughtful Selections to a Local Food Pantry

-2. Write a Couple Heartfelt Holiday Notes
+2. Write Heartfelt Holiday Notes

 Greeting card companies have begun automating everything, from addressing your envelopes to mailing out holiday cards to your entire list for you.
 We’re all for outsourcing to make our lives easier, but some family, friends, and even strangers could probably use a warmer, more personalized holiday note this year.
-In addition to friends and family, consider writing a handwritten note to your child’s teacher, nursing home residents or an older homebound neighbor, troops overseas… we could go on.
-But receiving just one heartfelt note can really brighten someone’s day.
+In addition to friends and family, consider writing a handwritten note to your child’s teacher, nursing home residents or an older homebound neighbor, local first responders, troops overseas…I could go on.
+Receiving just one heartfelt note can really brighten someone’s day.

-3. Make a Commitment to Shop Small and BIPOC-Owned Businesses
+3. Shop Small and BIPOC-Owned Businesses

 The holiday season can often be a make-or-break time of year for some of your favorite local or small businesses.
 So while we all love Amazon for its ease and convenience, shopping early and small (and not neglecting BIPOC-owned businesses) can have an immediate impact—and delight a gift recipient with something unique!